 GM’s decision mirrors the decisions by other manufacturers.
 Chrysler has stopped producing small sedans.
 Ford has stopped making all sedans.

-Here are some facts & figures of the six GM vehicles affected by the manufacturer’s announcement:
+Facts & Figures: of the six GM vehicles affected by the manufacturer’s announcement